joshtantan/jungle/README.md

 # Jungle

-Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is an eCommerce web application for a basic online store built with Ruby on Rails including user and admin login, user registration, and credit card checkout via the Stripe API.

 ## Setup